w3c/wai-easy-checks/content/heading-structure.md

 Other low vision and sighted people rely on the visual heading structure to understand the topics and subtopics on a web page.
 They can move quickly to the section they are interested in.
 Headings can also form the basis of an 'in-page' table of contents on a long web page such the chapter in a report.

-Headings help people with cognitive and learning or reading impairments.
+Headings help people with cognitive and learning or reading disability.
 They can help them understand and focus on the topics on a page and easily move to the section of interest.

 ## Checking Headings